samdolson/Iowa_State_PS/README.md

 # Iowa State Problem Sets

-Repo for homework assignments over course of Statistics studies at Iowa State University.
+Repo for homework assignments over the course of Statistics studies at Iowa State University.